gr82morozr/codereview/README.md

 ```
 #!/usr/bin/env python3
 """
-Version: 1.4.1
+Version: 1.4.2

-This script processes log files from multiple input folders in parallel using a worker pool.
+This script processes log files from multiple input folders in parallel.
-It loads configuration from an external JSON file (specified as the first command-line argument or defaults to "config.json").
+It loads its configuration from an external JSON file (passed as the first command‑line argument or defaults to "config.json").
-The configuration keys are expected in uppercase.

-Key configuration parameters include:
+Configuration keys (all uppercase) include:
-  - INPUT_FOLDERS: an array of folder paths to traverse.
+  - INPUT_FOLDERS (array of folder paths)
-  - OUTPUT_FOLDER: the destination folder for filtered logs.
+  - OUTPUT_FOLDER (destination folder for filtered logs)
-  - FROM_TIMESTAMP and TO_TIMESTAMP: as absolute timestamp strings (or empty); can be overridden via command-line.
+  - FROM_TIMESTAMP, TO_TIMESTAMP (absolute timestamp strings or empty; may be overridden via command‑line)
-  - CPU_CORES: number of worker processes.
+  - CPU_CORES (number of worker processes)
-  - FILE_NAME_INCLUDE_REGEXP_PATTERN: array of regex strings; if empty, all filenames are accepted.
+  - FILE_NAME_INCLUDE_REGEXP_PATTERN (array of regexes; if empty, all filenames are accepted)
-  - FILE_INCLUDE_REGEXP_PATTERN: array of regex strings; if empty, all files are accepted.
+  - FILE_INCLUDE_REGEXP_PATTERN (array of regexes; if empty, all files are accepted)
-  - CONTENT_EXCLUDE_REGEXP_PATTERN: array of regex strings; lines matching these are removed.
+  - CONTENT_EXCLUDE_REGEXP_PATTERN (array of regexes; lines matching these are removed)

-Before processing, OUTPUT_FOLDER is validated:
-  - It must be non-empty.
-  - It must be accessible and writable.
-  - It must not appear to be a file (i.e. have a file extension) unless the extension is one of: .log, .xml, .txt.

-File-level filtering:
+File‑level filtering (performed in each worker):
-  - Skips a file if its last modified time is older than FROM_TIMESTAMP.
+  - Skip file if its last‑modified time is older than FROM_TIMESTAMP.
-  - If FILE_NAME_INCLUDE_REGEXP_PATTERN is provided (non-empty), the file name must match at least one pattern.
+  - If FILE_NAME_INCLUDE_REGEXP_PATTERN is non‑empty, the file name must match at least one pattern.
-  - If FILE_INCLUDE_REGEXP_PATTERN is provided (non-empty), the file must contain at least one matching line.

-Content-level filtering (performed sequentially within each worker):
+Content‑level filtering (performed in each worker):
-  - Discards all lines before the first line with a valid timestamp ≥ FROM_TIMESTAMP.
-  - Stops processing when a line with a valid timestamp > TO_TIMESTAMP is encountered.
+  - Read the file and “filter out” lines whose valid timestamp is outside the time range.
+  - After that, if FILE_INCLUDE_REGEXP_PATTERN is provided, require that at least one line in the filtered content matches one of these patterns; if not, skip the file.
-  - Removes lines matching any CONTENT_EXCLUDE_REGEXP_PATTERN.
+  - Finally, remove lines matching any CONTENT_EXCLUDE_REGEXP_PATTERN.

-Workers update a shared progress dictionary (one entry per CPU core) and the manager refreshes a fixed display every 2 seconds.
+A worker process (assigned to a CPU core) repeatedly gets a file from a shared queue and processes it:
+  - It updates a shared progress dictionary with its status (file name and progress %) while processing.
-After processing, if filtered content remains, an output file is written to OUTPUT_FOLDER.
+  - When finished with a file, if filtered content remains, an output file is written to OUTPUT_FOLDER.

+A manager process refreshes the same fixed set of display lines (one per core) every 2 seconds.

-Finally, the total processing time is printed.
+Before processing begins, OUTPUT_FOLDER is validated:
+  - It must be non‑empty.
+  - It must be an accessible, writable directory.
+  - It must not appear to be a file (unless its extension is one of: .log, .xml, .txt).

+Command‑line overrides (using arguments starting with “>” for FROM_TIMESTAMP and “<” for TO_TIMESTAMP) let you dynamically set these values.
+For example:
+    python script.py config.json > -200 < 10
+sets FROM_TIMESTAMP to (now – 200s) and TO_TIMESTAMP to (FROM_TIMESTAMP + 10s).

 Usage:
     python script.py [config.json] [> FROM_OVERRIDE] [< TO_OVERRIDE]
-Example:
-    python script.py config.json > -200 < 10
-    sets FROM_TIMESTAMP to (now - 200s) and TO_TIMESTAMP to (FROM_TIMESTAMP + 10s).

-On Windows 10, ANSI escape sequences are enabled so that the progress display updates on the same lines.
 """

 import os